Top 6 Cryptocurrencies for your Retirement AccountStaff Writer

 There is a strong chance that smart contracts will be leading the way in how business is done in the near future.
 But in order to function correctly, smart contracts need access to reliable and verifiable outside information.
 Getting access to outside information on networks like Ethereum is done through what’s called an oracle.
 The Ethereum-powered Chainlink is a decentralized network of oracles that can provide reliable information to smart contracts on any blockchain – even projects that don’t support smart contracts yet but might in the future like Bitcoin and Litecoin.
 Recently, Chainlink has regularly found itself in the top 10 cryptocurrencies by market cap, demonstrating the crypto community’s growing enthusiasm for this project and its digital asset, LINK.

-If your retirement portfolio still has a long way to go until you’ll need to use it, you may want to think about investing a portion of your cryptocurrency allocation into projects such as Chainlink.
-These coins tend to be younger, focused on being more than just digital money, and usually offer unique features.
+Chainlink’s promise for the future makes it a great long-term investment.
+Younger projects such as Chainlink tend to focus on being more than just digital money, and usually offer unique features.
 Investing in these assets is not without risk, however.

 Choosing the Best Cryptocurrencies for Your Retirement Account

-If you’re having trouble deciding, it’s a good idea to stick with the basics.
+If you’re having trouble deciding which cryptocurrencies you want to own in your IRA, it’s a good idea to stick with the basics.
 Make your first investment in Bitcoin and perhaps Ethereum.
 Contact a cryptocurrency specialist at Coin IRA to learn more about emerging cryptocurrencies and the benefits of starting a Cryptocurrency IRA.